Quantum channel position finding using single photons: Results

+Taking this two-stage approach into consideration, the $N$-box idler-free CPF protocol's error probability takes the following form, where we can employ the relevant lower and upper bounds as required:

-The performance of such a biphoton state in both signal-idler and idler-free protocols is plotted in Figs.~\ref{PerrBoundsIdentity} and Fig.~\ref{PerrBoundsDelta} along with the coherent state lower-bound (Eq.~(\ref{CSlowerbound})), single-photon lower- (Eq.~(\ref{Focklowerbound})) and upper-bound (Eq.~(\ref{Fockupperbound})), and the GHZ state's upper-bound (Eq.~(\ref{GHZupperbound})).
-It can be seen that the biphoton Bell state's upper-bound in a signal-idler protocol follows very similarly the behaviour of the single-photon state's lower-bound.
-A quantum enhancement in CPF may be achieved by distributing entanglement across the channel array - this is shown for the idler-free biphoton state protocol, though such a scheme may only be applied to CPF problems comprising an even total number of channels.
-In particular, an advantage over the coherent state classical benchmark can be seen in cases where damping is overall low or very different, i.e., $\gamma_0 - \gamma_1$ is relatively large.
+The performance of such a biphoton state in both signal-idler and idler-free protocols is plotted in Figs.~\ref{PerrBoundsIdentity} and Fig.~\ref{PerrBoundsDelta} along with the coherent state lower bound (Eq.~(\ref{CSlowerbound})), single-photon lower (Eq.~(\ref{Focklowerbound})) and upper bound (Eq.~(\ref{Fockupperbound})), and the GHZ state's upper bound (Eq.~(\ref{GHZupperbound})).
+It can be seen that the biphoton Bell state's upper bound in a signal-idler protocol follows very similarly the behaviour of the GHZ state's upper bound.
+In general, and particularly for low damping/high transmissivity, entanglement-based protocols can yield a quantum advantage in CPF.
+This is especially true for idler-free protocols, as also described in Ref.~\cite{pereira2021idler} under the continuous variable formalism.
+While a signal-idler protocol is most advantageous, one may instead use an idler-free protocol, forgoing the need for a quantum memory, while still retaining a quantum advantage provided channel losses are not too high.
+Note, however, that such a scheme as described here may only be applied to CPF problems comprising an even total number of channels.
+While this may appear constraining, this can easily be achieved in an experiment by simply adding an extra channel when required.

+Note that in all entanglement-based CPF approaches considered, namely, using the GHZ and biphoton (in both signal-idler and idler-free setups) states as sources, the average number of photons per channel use is equal to $1/2$.
+One can adjust the protocol across these sources to consider equal energetic distributions; letting $M \rightarrow 2M$ means that the average number of photons per channel use is equal to 1, matching that for the single photon Fock state and the coherent state classical benchmark.
+For completeness, Fig.~\ref{PerrBoundsLowEqual} plots the associated error probabilities for CPF arising from these changes in the low damping regime where quantum advantages are greatest, equivalent to modified versions of Fig.~\ref{PerrBoundsIdentity}(i) and Fig.~\ref{PerrBoundsDelta}(i).
+Both the upper and lower bounds on the error probability in the signal-idler protocol almost coincide with those of the single photon state, with those for the idler-free protocol closely following them.